finder1793/BrewMasters/README.md

 - 🎯 **Custom Model Data** - Support for resource pack custom models
 - 🔄 **Hot Reload** - Reload configuration without restarting the server
 - 🌟 **Unique Ingredients** - Use any material as an ingredient (soul sand, netherite, echo shards, etc.)
+- 🎭 **MythicMobs & Crucible Support** - Use custom items from MythicMobs and Crucible as brewing ingredients
 - 🎯 **Recipe Conditions** - Restrict recipes by biome, world, permission, time, weather, Y-level, and PlaceholderAPI
 - 🔌 **PlaceholderAPI Support** - Advanced conditions using player stats, economy, ranks, and more